Fall Lawn Care Secrets for Strong, Winter-Ready Grass

 Pro Tip

-Apply fertilizer after mowing and when the grass is dry to prevent clumping.
-Then, water the lawn to help the nutrients absorb deeply, maximizing their effectiveness for root development.
+Apply fertilizer after mowing, when the grass is dry, to prevent clumping.
+Then water the lawn to help nutrients penetrate deeply, maximizing their effectiveness for root development.

 6. Overseed Thin Or Bare Spots